drandreaskrueger/coinbaseTestbed/README.md

 ## donation ware!
 (C) 2016 Andreas Krueger
-If you like this, show it: [BTC] 1NvfRSDzXmwUdTjeqN8MAfmPCNHgwB8eiC
+**If you like this, show it:** [BTC] [1NvfRSDzXmwUdTjeqN8MAfmPCNHgwB8eiC](http://blockr.io/address/info/1NvfRSDzXmwUdTjeqN8MAfmPCNHgwB8eiC)

----
+No Coinbase account yet?
+Please [use my referral](https://www.coinbase.com/join/andreaskrueger), to give me and you 10$ bonus.